-Pro-Namib ecosystem at Neuras
+Pro-Namib ecosystem at Neuras (south)

-Namib Desert at Kanaan
+Namib Desert at Kanaan (south)

-Located at the edge of the Namib Desert, NamibRand Nature Reserve is a visual and biological gemstone.
+Located at the edge of the southern Namib Desert, NamibRand Nature Reserve is a visual and biological gemstone.
 The 224,000 ha reserve is home to an incredible diversity of desert and semi-desert dwelling wildlife and plants and borders both the Namib Naukluft Park as well as the Kulala Wilderness Reserve.
 Here you will experience magnificent vistas and a diverse array of unique landscapes as you track the carnivores across their local habitats which include red sand dunes, open glass plains, and riverines.

 Activities are similar than those at Neuras and include among other activities radio tracking of free-ranging carnivores, setting and monitoring of camera traps, and game counts.